kubewarden/docs/src/quick-start.md

 > **Note:** kubewarden contains a helm pre-delete hook that will remove all `PolicyServers` and `kubewarden-controller`.
 > Then the `kubewarden-controller` will delete all resources, so it is important that `kubewarden-controller` is running
 > when helm uninstall is executed.

-Kubewarden pre-delete helm hook will delete all `PolicyServers`.
-Then the `kubewarden-controller` will do the following for each `PolicyServer`:
-* Delete all `ClusterAdmissionPolices` bounded to it.
-For each `ClusterAdmissionPolicy` the specified `ValidatingWebhookConfiguration` or `MutatingWebhookConfiguration` will be deleted
-* Once this is done, it will delete the `policy-server` Deployment

 `ValidatingWebhookConfigurations` and `MutatingWebhookConfigurations` created by kubewarden should be deleted, this can be checked with: